|

 New Gmail Labs Feature Saves You Precious Seconds

 Gmail has just added a new “Labs” feature that should save you some time if you’re the type of person that tends to plow through your e-mail inbox in bunches.
-As the name implies, the new “Auto-advance” option (that can be enabled under “Settings” > “Labs”) lets you automatically move to the previous or next conversation after archiving, deleting or muting an individual e-mail message. ...
+As the name implies, the new “Auto-advance” option (that can be enabled under “Settings” > “Labs”) lets you automatically move to the previous or next conversation after archiving, deleting or muting an individual e-mail message.
+While that might sound like expected behavior, up until today, Gmail simply took you back to your inbox after taking any of those actions, meaning you essentially needed to scroll back down to wherever you were in your attempt at e-mail triage. ...

 Google Instant’s Blacklisted Words

 Google search engine’s latest innovation technology that allows users to search for information in real time does not come without its own challenges.
 For example, how do you prevent children from seeing adult related content while conducting a live search?
-Howbeit controversial, the solution, it appears, is by restricting a group of search terms so that they do not function with the new instant search feature. ...
+Howbeit controversial, the solution, it appears, is by restricting a group of search terms so that they do not function with the new instant search feature.
+Consequently, users will not be exposed to viewing pornographic, hate, violent or disturbing results when conducting searches.
+This means that inasmuch as Google Instant was designed to simplify search and make finding information quicker on Google, no one will see results deemed to be offensive in nature by the Google team, unless they want to.
+Users will therefore have to hit enter to confirm a search query once Instant search stops delivering new results due to these restrictions. ...

 Will Google's Online Operating System Revolutionize the Computer?